SystemsGenetics/KINC-nf/README.md

 This example will download this pipeline to your machine and use the default `nextflow.config` in this repo.
 It will assume that you have KINC installed natively, and it will process all GEM files in the `input` directory, saving all output files to the `output` directory, as defined in `nextflow.config`.

+KINC-nf detects input files by their file extension.
+For example, the default extension for GEM files is `*.emx.txt`, so make sure that your input GEMs have this extension before running the pipeline.
+You can also place intermediate files in the input directory, and KINC-nf will use them as inputs to the appropriate processes.
+For example, you can provide the `*.emx` file created by `import_emx` instead of the plain-text GEM and KINC-nf will skip the `import_emx` step.

 You can also create your own `nextflow.config` file; nextflow will check for a config file in your current directory before defaulting to config file in this repo.
 You will most likely need to customize this config file as it provides options such as which analytics to run, how many chunks to use where applicable, and various other command-line parameters for KINC.
 The config file also allows you to define your own "profiles" for running this pipeline in different environments.
 Consult the Nextflow documentation for more information on what environments are supported.

 To use Docker or Singularity, run nextflow with the `-with-docker` or `-with-singularity` flag.
 You can resume a failed run with the `-resume` flag.
 Consult the Nextflow documentation for more information on these and other options.